viperleed/viperleed/doc/content/basics/installation.rst

 The tleedm (TensErLEED manager) package acts as a wrapper and feature extension to the :term:`TensErLEED` package.
 It requires TensErLEED source files to be present and will compile them (with task-specific adjustments) *at run-time*.
 This requires the presence of a suitable :term:`Fortran` 77 & 90 compiler on the system.
-Unlike the original version of TensErLEED by Blum and Heinz :cite:p:`blumFastLEEDIntensity2001a`, all TensErLEED versions supported by ViPErLEED (TensErLEED >= 1.6) also require :term:`BLAS` and :term:`LAPACK` dependencies to be available.
+Unlike the original version of TensErLEED by Blum and Heinz :cite:p:`blumFastLEEDIntensity2001a`, all TensErLEED versions supported by ViPErLEED (TensErLEED >= 1.6) also require :term:`BLAS` and :term:`LAPACK` libraries to be available.
-By default ViPErLEED supports :term:`gfortran` from the GNU Compiler Collection (:term:`gcc`) and the Intel Fortran compiler :term:`ifort`.
+ViPErLEED supports :term:`gfortran` from the GNU Compiler Collection (:term:`gcc`) and the Intel Fortran compiler :term:`ifort` without additional configuration.
+You can use the :ref:`FORTRAN_COMP<fortran_comp>` parameter to use any other Fortran compiler installed on your system.
 ViPErLEED will default to using :term:`ifort` if available.
 Use the parameter :ref:`FORTRAN_COMP<fortran_comp>` to adjust this behavior.
-You can also use the :ref:`FORTRAN_COMP<fortran_comp>` parameter to use any other compiler installed on your system.

 The :ref:`structure-search section<sec_search>`, which is the computationally most expensive part of ViPErLEED and TensErLEED, supports compilation and execution with :term:`MPI`.
 To use the :term:`MPI` version of TensErLEED, you need to also install an :term:`MPI` implementation and the :term:`MPI` compiler corresponding to your Fortran compiler.